Overcoming Challenges to Healthy Aging

 Healthy Aging During a Pandemic

-Life expectancy in the United States has actually declined because of the pandemic.
-Due largely to the half million deaths caused by COVID-19, life expectancy at birth has declined by 1.13 years to 77.48 years of age.
-Life expectancy for someone who has reached the age of 65 has declined by .87 years, from 19.4 more years of life to 18.5 more years.
+Because of the pandemic, life expectancy in the United States declined between 2019 and 2021.
+Due largely to the half million deaths caused by COVID-19, life expectancy at birth declined by 1.13 years to 77.48 years of age.
+Life expectancy for someone who had reached the age of 65 declined by .87 years, from 19.4 more years of life to 18.5 more years.

-While the pandemic is a barrier to healthy aging, that barrier might be overcome within the year if the promise of widespread vaccination is realized.
-Unfortunately, a different barrier has impeded the vaccination of seniors.
-The Lancet editorial points to a problem that SeniorCareAdvice recently discussed: the difficulty that some seniors have experienced in navigating technology to sign up for vaccinations.
+While the pandemic was a barrier to healthy aging, widespread vaccination in the US saved thousands of lives and averted tens of thousands of hospitalizations, primarily of people who are 65 or older.
+Unfortunately, a different barrier impeded the vaccination of seniors.
+The Lancet editorial identified a problem that SeniorCareAdvice discussed: the difficulty that some seniors experienced in navigating technology to sign up for vaccinations.

 Race, ethnicity, and socioeconomic status are factors that determine whether groups of people will age in good health.
 The Lancet editorial points out that aging people who have access to technology, healthcare, and palliative care — specialized care to improve quality of life and mitigate suffering — have better outcomes than those who don’t.